-Upon the closing of the January Offering, the Company sold 1,429,205 shares of common stock.
-The issuance of these shares resulted in a significant increase in the Company's weighted-average shares outstanding for the three months ended March 31, 2018 and is expected to continue to impact the year-over-year comparability of the Company's net loss per share calculations for the next nine months.
+In connection with at-the-market offerings consummated by the Company during 2018, the Company sold 2,536,205 shares of its common stock.
+The issuance of these shares resulted in a significant increase in the Company's weighted-average shares outstanding and is expected to continue to impact the year-over-year comparability of the Company's net loss per share calculations for the remainder of 2019.